Sammyjo20/Wagonwheel/readme.md

     <img src="https://samcarre.dev/images/ww-example.png" alt="Wagonwheel" >
 </p>

 > This is was a collaborative project with [Ryan Chandler](https://github.com/ryangjchandler).
-Please consider supporting him for the hard work he put into this package.
+Please consider supporting him for the hard work he put into this package!

 > Help support the maintenance of this package by [buying me a coffee](https://ko-fi.com/sammyjo20).

 # Wagonwheel